-(Jacob and Marty, still wearing masks, start watching Poirot and Mrs. Baker through an exterior window.
-They react to what is being said by Poirot and Mrs. Baker.
-They should duck out of sight when either Poirot or Mrs. Baker turn toward window.)
+(Jacob and Marty start watching again and react to what is being said by Poirot and Mrs. Baker)

 Poirot So what was he paying you?

 Mrs. Baker A fair wage, was all.
 He would die if he knew Violet was wasting his money supporting a freeloader like you!